lara-unb/DOCUMENTS/README.md

  * scripts - Contains only the scripts (folder)
  * templateTex - Contains only a LyX (and LaTeX) template for thesis/manuscripts of the Dept. of Electrical Engineering at UnB

-Please remember the brances if you just want to pull/download etc the template or the scripts
+Please remember the branches if you just want to pull/download etc the template or the scripts This way you won't have to pull everything!

-This way you won't have to pull everything!
+*If you are making changes to scripts, templates etc. Remember to push on the specific branch and, most import, please remember to push the changes to the master folder as well.*